tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 - Reported pain is relieved or controlled.
 - Followed prescribed pharmacologic regimen.

-## Discharge and Home Care Guidelines
+# Nursing Management - Discharge and Home Care Guidelines
 After discharge, there are some guidelines that the nurse must teach the patient.

 * **Prevent recurrence.** The nurse should instruct the patient about preventing recurrence and reporting signs and symptoms